 Scleral lenses give the comfort of soft lenses and the sharp vision of GP lenses all while providing an oxygen rich environment to keep the cornea (front of the eye) healthy.
 Scleral lenses can drastically improve vision in patients with keratoconus, post refractive surgery complications, moderate-severe dry eye, post corneal transplant, corneal ectasias, corneal scars, and corneal degenerations.
 They can also be fit for patients that have astigmatism outside the parameters of a soft lens or patients that want sharper vision than traditional soft contact lenses.

 Click here: Specialty Contact Lens Information and Videos

 Made of moderately flexible plastics, GP lenses offer sharp vision and correct most vision problems.
 They are more durable than soft contact lenses and can be easier to handle and care for but require a longer adaptation period and consistent wear to maintain adaptation.

 Enhance your eye color or even change it completely.
 Colored contact lenses are fun and come in a variety of colors for both light and dark eyes.
 You can also use the Air Optix Color Studio to try on your colors!
 Check out the Air Optix Color Studio link and upload one of your pictures to see what you would look like in theses amazing colors!

 Regardless of the type of contact lenses you wear, an annual eye exam is recommended to ensure the continued good health of your eyes.
-Schedule an appointment for an assessment and advice at Capital Vision Center in Concord, and we will be in touch with you shortly.
+Schedule an appointment for a contact lens evaluation at Capital Vision Center in Concord, and we will be in touch with you shortly.